chafcher/bingoapp/README.md

 A web-based bingo game for League of Legends viewers to track champion picks during drafts.

+## Idea

+With the introduction of Fearless Draft in major leagues, I thought it would be a fun idea to create a Bingo game to predict champion picks and track them in real time.
+This app allows you to set up a grid, select champions, and follow along as teams make their picks.
+Whether you're competing with friends or just testing your prediction skills, this adds an extra layer of excitement to the drafting experience!

 ## Features

 - Customizable grid sizes (5x5 to 11x11)